 First, it makes the invitation look tech-savvy and interactive.

 Second, it helps you share everything that you couldn’t add to the physical invitation.
 For example, detailed event information, images, videos, weblinks, social sharing buttons, files, etc.

 In fact, it also comes with a button for the guests to RSVP.
 No need for them to respond via snail mail.
 And since the process to RSVP becomes easier, the overall response rate becomes better.

-If you’re still reading, you’ve seen 15 QR Code ideas.
+If you’re still reading, you’ve seen 15 QR Code ideas and you can learn about 20+ famous QR Code Campaigns from 2022 from a free e-book compiled by our experts and understand the future of QR Code technology.
 In case you’d like us to add any use case that you’re aware of, let us know in the comments.